-In accordance with IGEM standards, gas interlocks by environmental monitoring of CO, should operate as follows:
+In accordance with IGEM standards, gas interlocks by environmental monitoring of CO2 should operate as follows:

-- During practical activities, the appliances shall not cause the CO2 level to exceed 2800ppm, which will produce a high level warning signal. - b.
-An automatic gas shut down shall operate when the level of 5000ppm of CO2 is reached.
+- a.
+During practical activities, the appliances shall not cause the CO2 level to exceed 2800ppm, which will produce a high level warning signal. - b.
+An automatic gas shut down shall operate when the level of $5000 \mathrm{ppm}$ of CO_2 is reached.

 At 2800ppm supply and extract systems should be automatically switched on or boosted and the teacher should be warned that ventilation needs to be increased.
 Systems to control the ventilation can include individual canopies vented externally, supply air fans or opening windows.
-When the CO2 level is below 2800ppm these ventilation systems can be under automatic demand control with teacher or user override, so that noise levels can be easily controlled and energy use can be minimised.
-Openable windows alone is not an adequate means to control CO2 levels in these practical spaces.
+When the CO_2 level is below 2800ppm these ventilation systems can be under automatic demand control with teacher or user override, so that noise levels can be easily controlled and energy use can be minimised.
+Openable windows alone is not an adequate means to control CO_2 levels in these practical spaces.